 Vision and Goals

 TND has learned that fostering neighbor-to-neighbor connections leads to greater personal investment in the community.
-Therefore, we build relationships, elevate leadership, and then support residents to participate in the broader public interest.
+Therefore, we build relationships, elevate leadership, and then support residents to participate in civic and community-based issues.

 2012-2015 Membership Increases